martinkabe/RSQLS/README.md

 # RSQLS package
-Package for interactive work with SQL Server
+Package for fast interactive work with SQL Server

-# RSQLS - Package for interactive work with SQL Server
+# RSQLS - Package for fast interactive work with SQL Server

 **Usage is:**
 * pulling data from SQL Server